“Gene mapping is a process or method of discovering the location of genes on a chromosome.”

 Using the specific set of restriction enzymes one can create a genetic map.
 The method or genetic marker called RFLP, restriction fragment length polymorphism is used to do so.

 However, the present mapping method is limited to the polymorphic restriction sites only.

-In the genome of us, very few sites are highly polymorphic, thus it is very difficult to construct an entire map of our genome using RFLP.
+In the genome, very few sites are highly polymorphic, thus it is very difficult to construct an entire map of our genome using RFLP.

 The unknown DNA fragments can be mapped using the restriction endonuclease, subsequently, the digested DNA fragments are separated depending on their size using gel electrophoresis.

-The restriction mapping generated two types of fragments; sticky ends or blunt ends, both types of restriction digestion is shown into the figure below,
+The restriction mapping generated two types of fragments; sticky ends or blunt ends, both types of restriction digestion is shown in the figure below,

 The DNA sample is extracted using the DNA extraction methods.